LibrariesHacked/data-storytelling/about.md

 For library services and organisations that would like to work on this project, I will never ask for access to personal data, and will always work with you to ensure that the data we use is appropriate and safe.
 I have experience in working with sensitive data and public data, such as during my time as senior developer at Bath and North East Somerset Council, where I was technical lead in a large scale open data programme across the council.

+Before sharing any data we will have a discussion about the data to ensure that it is appropriate and safe to use.

 ## How can I get involved?

 If you're interested in telling a story about your library using data, [get in touch](mailto:info@librarieshacked.org).